1oannis/homepage/README.md

 docker build -t the1oannis/homepage:1.0.0 -f ./Dockerfile.prod .
 ```

-For easier accessability you can forward the port to 80 when you run the container.
+For easier accessibility you can forward the port to 80 when you run the container.

 ```PowerShell
 docker run -p 80:3000 the1oannis/homepage:1.0.0